-May in South Florida is humidity with a deadline: afternoon thunderstorms, curtain-wall heat load, and shared pantries that were sized for winter traffic habits still ordering milk like the building is cool at 8:00 a.m.
-Brickell towers, Doral logistics pads, and Broward campus footprints stress cold storage differently—entrance traffic and walk-in volume change how fast milk turns and how often ice bins need attention.
+May in South Florida brings afternoon thunderstorms, curtain-wall heat load, and shared pantries still ordering milk like the building stays cool at 8:00 a.m.
+Brickell towers, Doral logistics pads, and Broward campus buildings stress cold storage differently—entrance traffic and walk-in volume change how fast milk turns and how often ice bins need attention.
 The break room looks stocked while flavor drifts; finance sees waste before employees post about it.

-Humidity and milk turnover in shared pantries are the South Florida thesis for mid-May: cold chain discipline is operations, not a weather footnote.
+For facilities and HR teams, humidity and milk turnover in shared pantries are the South Florida story for mid-May: cold chain discipline is operations, not a weather footnote.

 Tower lobbies versus campus pads under the same forecast